 The Department for Education state that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
-The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
 At Westacre Middle School these values are reinforced regularly and in the following ways.

 Democracy is embedded at the school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Pupils also have the opportunity to air their opinions and ideas through our Westacre Parliament and regular questionnaires.
 The elections of the school MPs/Eco Council members, and House Captains are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
 In addition we organize visits to the local council and hold ‘hot air debates’ and ‘mock elections’ so pupils learn how to argue and defend points of view.

 The Rule of Law

 The importance of laws whether they are those that govern the class, the school or the country, are consistently reinforced throughout our school day, through our school assemblies and also when dealing with behaviour in school.
 We encourage our pupils to distinguish right from wrong and help pupils to understand that living under the rule of law protects individuals.
 Our pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from the Police, Fire Service etc. also help to reinforce our messages.
 Our restorative justice approach helps us to resolve conflicts.